ArcelorMittalBelgium/AI-image-recognition/_chapter/image-operations.md

      scaled_img = cv2.resize(img,(new_width, new_height), interpolation = cv2.INTER_CUBIC

 ###Translation
-Translation is the shifting of object’s location.
+Translation is the shifting of objectâ€™s location.
 The translation in the x-direction is taken as t_x whereas the translation in the y-direction is defined by t_y.

     rows,cols = img.shape
     M = np.float32([[1,0,t_x],[0,1,t_y]])